MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_03A_Working_with_Windows_PowerShell_Pipeline.md

 ---
 lab:
   title: 'Lab A: Using PowerShell pipeline'
   module: 'Module 3: Working with the Windows PowerShell pipeline'
+  description: In this exercise, you'll use filtering to produce lists of management information that include only specified data and elements for the reports you must produce.
+  duration: 60 minutes
+  level: 400
+  islab: true
 ---

 # Lab: Using PowerShell pipeline